 Stuart Forster writes a product review of the PNY Mobee Gimbal Stabiliser for smartphones.

-I was keen to test the PNY Mobee Gimbal Stabiliser because creating and publishing vlogs is one my ongoing goals, so here is my smartphone gimbal review.
+I was keen to test the PNY Mobee Gimbal Stabiliser because creating and publishing vlogs is one of my ongoing goals, so here is my smartphone gimbal review.

 Vlogging for social media